Maria Montessori: Laren, the Netherlands (1936–1939)

-In 1936 Montessori and her family left Barcelona for England, and soon moved to Laren, near Amsterdam.
+In 1936, Montessori and her family left Barcelona for England, and soon moved to Laren, near Amsterdam.
 Here Montessori and her son Mario continued to develop new materials, including the knobless cylinders, the grammar symbols, and botany nomenclature cards.
 In the context of rising military tensions in Europe, Montessori increasingly turned her attention to the theme of peace.
 In 1937, the 6th International Montessori Congress was held on the theme of "Education for Peace", and Montessori called for a "science of peace" and spoke about the role of education of the child as a key to the reform of society.
 In 1938, Montessori was invited to India by the Theosophical Society to give a training course, and in 1939 she left the Netherlands with her son and collaborator Mario.

 1939–1946: Montessori in India

 An interest in Montessori had existed in India since 1913 when an Indian student attended the first international course in Rome, and students throughout the 1920s and 1930s had come back to India to start schools and promote Montessori education.
 The Montessori Society of India was formed in 1926, and Il Metodo was translated into Gujarati and Hindi in 1927.
 By 1929, Indian poet Rabindranath Tagore had founded many "Tagore-Montessori" schools in India, and Indian interest in Montessori education was strongly represented at the International Congress in 1929.
-Montessori herself had been personally associated with the Theosophical Society since 1899 when she became a member of the European Section of the Society – though her membership would eventually lapse.
+Montessori herself had been personally associated with the Theosophical Society since 1899 when she became a member of the European Section of the Society, although her membership would eventually lapse.
 The Theosophical movement, motivated to educate India's poor, was drawn to Montessori education as one solution.